How we got started and where we are now

 How the bakery began

-Neither of us knew fifteen years ago that we would build a small commercial bakery attached to our house and start baking artisanal whole-grain sourdough bread for a living.
+Neither of us knew 25 years ago that we would build a small commercial bakery attached to our house and start baking artisanal whole-grain sourdough bread for a living.
 But a thread of “bread baking as solace” winds through both of our stories.

 Alison’s bread story

 I was born and raised in Anchorage, on Rabbit Creek Road.
 My mom (Terry Arians) was a consummate vegetable gardener, avid bread baker, and frugal homemaker (as well as a high-school English and History teacher).
 Over the years, I watched my mom make thousands of loaves of bread: eight loaves a week, kneaded in a big metal bowl on a round-backed spindle chair.
 (My mom was very strong.)
 When I went off to college in New England, I started to bake bread for myself and my numerous housemates.
 Having watched my mom all those years, it was simple enough to learn to make pretty darn good yeasted 50% whole grain bread.

 After graduating with a degree in Geography from Dartmouth College, I thought I wanted to be a Geography professor, so headed to graduate school in Boulder, Colorado.
 I still baked bread occasionally, but spent most of my spare time learning to telemark ski.
 I spent four summers canoeing down the Noatak River in the Brooks Range of Alaska, completing my dissertation, using tree rings and soil science to reconstruct climate patterns and explain treeline distribution along permafrost gradients.